...

 Major Copper Electroplating Techniques

-Fundamentally speaking, copper layers need a simple electrolysis setup with the right combination of anode and cathode along with the electrolyte.
-However, different project requirements may need you to maintain control of the plating rate, or the surface to which it adheres.
-For that, you’ll need multiple additives and chemicals that can act as levelers, accelerators, or suppressors to ensure that you get the result you need.
+Fundamentally, electroplating requires a simple electrolysis setup with the right combination of anode, cathode, and copper electrolyte.
+However, different project requirements may demand precise control of the plating rate or the surface adhesion.
+To achieve this, various additives and chemicals are used as levelers, accelerators, or suppressors to ensure the desired outcome.

-Here are the 4 main techniques that industry experts use for copper plating.
+Here are the four main techniques industry experts use for copper plating metals.

 Dual Damascene Plating